Advocacy and Interpreting

 What we do

-The Advocacy and Interpreting service provides free and confidential bilingual advocacy, interpreting, translation, and telephone interpreting services.
+The Advocacy and Interpreting service provides free and confidential bilingual advocacy, interpreting and translation services.
 The service is staffed by a team of trained health advocates, all of whom have experience and awareness of the barriers that affect good access to health care.

 Our trained interpreters speak a great variety of community languages, including Bengali/Sylheti, Urdu, Hindi, Mandarin, Polish, Romanian, Ukrainian, Vietnamese and Somali.